Optimal Online Change Detection via Random Fourier Features: Minimax optimality of RFF-MMD

 \section{Minimax optimality of RFF-MMD}

-Recall that with the conditions of Assumption~\ref{section: kernel assumptions}, the underlying kernel is characteristic and $\MMD_K$ metricizes the space $\mathcal{M}_1^+$.
-Therefore, $\MMD_K [\mathbb{P}, \mathbb{Q}] > 0$ for any $\mathbb{P} \neq \mathbb{Q}$, and \eqref{theorem: high prob detection delay} guarantees that our stopping time \eqref{equation: MMD stop time} obtains a finite detection delay for any fixed alternative.
+Recall that with the conditions of Assumption~\ref{section: kernel assumptions}, the underlying kernel is characteristic and $\MMD_K$ metrizes the space $\mathcal{M}_1^+$.
+Therefore, $\MMD_K [\mathbb{P}, \mathbb{Q}] > 0$ for any $\mathbb{P} \neq \mathbb{Q}$ and we have that \eqref{equation: RFF-MMD delay} guarantees that our stopping time \eqref{equation: MMD stop time} obtains a finite detection delay, with high probability for any fixed alternative.
 Still, one may ask whether the detection delay is optimal.
 The following theorem resolves this question and shows that the detection delay of RFF-MMD is essentially optimal from a minimax perspective, up to logarithmic terms.